realA10001986/Time-Circuits-Display/README.md

 If mode is "enter custom dates/times":
 - the field to enter data into is shown (exclusively), with its current value
 - 2 or 4 digits can be entered, or ENTER can be pressed, upon which the next field is activated.
-(Note that the month needs to be entered numerically, and the hour needs to be entered in 24 hour mode.)
+(Note that the month needs to be entered numerically, and the hour needs to be entered in 24 hour mode, regardless of 12-hour or 24-hour mode as per the config portal setting)
 - After entering data into all fields, the data is saved and the menu is left automatically.
 - Note that after entering dates/times into the "destination" or "last departure" displays, autoInterval is set to 0 and your entered date/time(s) are shown permanently (see below).
 - If you entered a custom date/time into the "present" time display, this time is then used as actual the present time, and continues to run like a clock.
 (As opposed to the "destination" and "last departure" times, which are stale.)
+Also, the present time is not stored.
+When the clock is powered down, the present time will return to the actual present time upon power up.

 If the mode is setting up the alarm:
 - Press ENTER to toggle the alarm on and off, hold ENTER to proceed
 - Then enter the hour and minutes.
 This works as described above.
 - The menu is left automatically after entering the minute.
-Note that the alarm is recurring, ie it repears every day at the programmed time.
+Note that the alarm is recurring, ie it rings every day at the programmed time.
 It must be switched off in the keypad menu.

 If mode is "select AutoInterval" (display shows "INT"):
 - Press ENTER to cycle through the possible autoInverval settings.